h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 In other words, the **False Positive Rate** is the algorithm where all the elements that were classified incorrectly (False Positives) will be divided by all the elements that were classified as correct or **True**.

-If you would like to review or learn more about binary classification in Driverless AI view our [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus ](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#4).
+If you would like to review or learn more about binary classification in Driverless AI view our [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#4).

 ### Essentials to Building a Scorer